Yield Giving: Scott's donations

 In March 2023, Scott announced Yield Giving would launch an "open call" for community-focused nonprofits with annual budgets between $1 and $5 million that she could fund.
 Scott planned to make unrestricted $1 million donations to 250 nonprofits selected in the process.
 Lever for Change announced that Scott's open call for grants prompted 6,000 applicants.
 Scott donated nearly $2.2 billion in 2023 to 360 organizations supporting early learning, access to affordable housing, race and gender equity, health equity, and civic and social engagement.
 As of December 2023, Scott had donated more than $16 billion to non-profit organizations.
 On March 19, 2024, Yield Giving announced another $640 million donated to 361 small nonprofits, more than double what the original open call planned for.
 279 organizations received $2 million each while 82 were given $1 million each.
 In March 2024, Scott's donations had reached $17.2 billion.
 In December, she announced another $2 billion in donations in a blog on the Yield Giving website.

-According to official announcements from historically Black colleges and universities (HBCUs) and the United Negro College Fund (UNCF), Scott has donated about $1.06 billion to support HBCUs between 2020 and 2025.
+In December 2024, Scott announced that she began to direct her advisors to invest her wealth in for-profit companies and funds seeking solutions to societal challenges.
+She stated, "When I make gifts, rather than withdrawing funds from a bank account, or from a stock portfolio that increases the wealth and influence of leaders who already have it, I'd like to withdraw them from a portfolio of investments in mission-aligned ventures."

+In 2025, Scott donated $45 million to U.S.-based The Trevor Project, the world's largest LGBTQ suicide prevention nonprofit, the largest single sum donation in the Trevor Project's history.